robmcmullen/omnivore/README.rst

     extracting File #4  (.2.u.*) 162 COPY32  COM  056 -> COPY32.COM
     extracting File #5  (.2.u.*) 218 DISKFIX COM  057 -> DISKFIX.COM

-Extract all, using the abbreviated commandn and renaming to lower case on the host file system::
+Extract all, using the abbreviated command and converting to lower case on the host file system::

     $ atrcopy DOS_25.ATR x --all -l